 , and seventeen appendices address the most critical elements of Japanese cuisine, from the making of miso

 and the structure of the Japanese meal to the tea ceremony.

 Newly typeset and featuring a fascinating and informative new foreword by Japanese cookbook author Debra Samuel, A Dictionary of Japanese Food

 will continue to help both food lovers, and visitors to Japan discover the wonders of one of the world's great cuisines.About the Author:Richard Hoskings

-Richard Hosking holds an M.A. from Cambridge and is Emeritus Professor of Hiroshima Shudo University.
-He lived in Japan for 25 years and since 1998 has lived in London.
-He has lectured on Japanese food at the Oxford Symposium on Food and Cookery, the Symposium of Australian Gastronomy, and elsewhere throughout the world.
+holds an M.A. from Cambridge and is Professor of Sociology and English at Hiroshima Shudo University.
+He has lived in Japan since 1973 and has lectured on Japanese food around the world.